Moducam/moducam/README.md

 # Moducam
-An easy-to-install modular security camera system, with an optional web interface written in Node.js
+An easy-to-install modular camera surveillance system, with motion detection and an optional web interface written in Node.js

 ## Installation steps
 1. Ensure you have Python3 and Node.js installed